 Advocates of marijuana decriminalization-a group that includes President Carter-have gradually convinced most rational Americans that smoking marijuana should not lead to arrest and criminal penalties.
 Over at the Department of State, however, some officials apparently believe that jail is too good for marijuana users.

-Their alternative penalty is a lifetime of serious lung disease.
+Their alternative penaity is a lifetime of serious lung disease.

 Lung disease-specifically, fibrosis, a massive hemorrhaging followed by the formation of scar tissue-is what results when a marijuana user smokes pot which has been treated with the herbicide paraquat.
 Using funds supplied by the United States, and with the aid of American advisers and equipment, the Mexican government has sprayed more than 30,000 marijuana fields with the toxic chemical.

-Although the Mexicans apparently hoped to destroy the marijuana crops, Mexican farmers have been harvesting paraquat-sprayed marijuana plants before they die.
+Although the Mexicans apparently hoped to destroy the marijuana crops, Mexican formers have been horizently appraint apparently hoped to destroy the marijuana crops, Mexican formers have been horizently appraint apparently hoped to destroy the marijuana crops, Mexican formers have been horizently appraint apparently hoped to destroy the marijuana crops, Mexican formers have been horizently appraint apparently hoped to destroy the marijuana crops, Mexicans apparently apparently hoped to destroy the marijuana crops, Mexicans apparently hoped to destroy the marijuana crops apparently hoped to destroy the marijuana crops apparently hoped to destroy the marijuana crops apparently hoped can farmers have been harvesting paraquat-sprayed marijuana plants before they